Fort Sam Houston: Community connections

 Throughout its existence, a close and harmonious relationship has prevailed between Fort Sam Houston and the City of San Antonio.
 The two have grown and matured together.
-The city often has been called the "mother-in-law of the Army" because so many soldiers including Dwight D. Eisenhower, met their future spouses there.
+The city often has been called the "mother-in-law of the Army" because so many soldiers, including Dwight D. Eisenhower, met their future spouses there.
 After the September 11, 2001 terrorist attacks, in 2003 the Army decided to close New Braunfels Avenue to through traffic.
-Until the 2003 closure, New Braunfels had been a major north–south thoroughfare used by soldiers and San Antonio citizens alike; this had the result of closing many businesses near the north and south entrances from New Braunfels Avenue.
+Until this closure, New Braunfels Avenue had been a major north–south thoroughfare used by soldiers and San Antonio citizens alike; this had the result of closing many businesses near the north and south entrances from New Braunfels Avenue.

 More than 27,000 military and civilian personnel work at the post, with an annual payroll and operating budget of $1.9 billion.
 Local purchases made by installation activities total almost $105 million annually.
 Funding for construction projects on post average $30 million annually.
 Fort Sam Houston has also initiated public–private partnerships to renovate and adaptively reuse significant historic buildings.

 In June 2006, the San Antonio Express-News reported that Fort Sam Houston received utility disconnection notices due to budget constraints.

 Fort Sam Houston is one of three military facilities in Texas (all in the San Antonio area) to have its own school district, the Fort Sam Houston Independent School District.

 The United States Postal Service operates the Fort Sam Houston Post Office at 1804 Stanley Road.